michaelmusty/.dotfiles/ISSUES.markdown

     a bit
 *   A key binding for importing sections of the screen and optionally uploading it would be great, probably using ImageMagick import(1)
+*   sxhkd(1) might be nicer than xbindkeys; it's in Debian Testing now